samuelgozi/firebase-firestore-lite/README.md

 - `add` Add a document with a randomly generated id to a collection.
 - `set` Add or overwrite a document.
-- `update` Update(merge) data of an existing document.
+- `update` Update (merge) data of an existing document.
 - `delete` Delete a document.

 These methods do not make any network requests yet.
 They are just helpers to describe the operations to be done as part of this transaction.
-In order to commit this changes we use the `commit` method.
-Now lets describe the transaction, and then commit it:
+In order to commit those changes, we use the `commit` method.
+Now let's describe the transaction, and then commit it:

 ```js
 // Add a new document with a random id